I tried translating an entire Word document with the Cloud Translation API

 1. Conclusion: Official Documentation vs. Verified Results

-For those who want to get straight to the conclusion, here is a summary of the official Google Cloud documentation and the results I verified by actually translating a Word (DOCX) file.
+For those who want to know the conclusion quickly, here is a summary of the official Google Cloud documentation statements and the results actually confirmed through translation for Word (DOCX).

 Detailed steps and before/after images are in §3 and beyond.

-Aspect Official Documentation Verified Result (confirmed in this article)
+Aspect Official Documentation Statement Verified Result (confirmed in this article)

-Body text, formatting, layout Translated while preserving format and layout Headings, body text, tables, multi-column layout, colored text, and headers/footers were preserved
+Body text, formatting, layout Translates while preserving format and layout Headings, body text, tables, multi-column layouts, colored text, and headers/footers were preserved

-Text inside text boxes Not translated and remains in the source language As documented, remained in Japanese (all of rectangle, rounded rectangle, and ellipse shapes)
+Text inside text boxes Not translated and remains in the source language As stated, remained in Japanese (all shapes: rectangle, rounded rectangle, and ellipse)

-Text inside images (Not mentioned) Not translated (because it is not text data)
+Text inside images (Not stated) Not translated (because it is not text data)

-Glossary (fixing custom terminology) Glossary can fix translations of terms Nearly consistent throughout body text and tables
+Glossary (fixing custom terms) Can fix translations using a glossary Almost consistently unified in both body text and tables

 The most important point is that the content inside text boxes is not translated.